Skip to main content

 Displaying user position inside a building is not accurate with just GPS.
 However, there are a multitude of Indoor Positioning Systems utilizing different technological approaches to provide accurate and reliable positioning inside.

-Mappedin Web SDK reads the browser's Geolocation API for position updates and displays a Blue Dot on the map based on the given location.
+Mappedin JS reads the browser's Geolocation API for position updates and displays a Blue Dot on the map based on the given location.
 This guide will introduce the basics of setting up the Blue Dot as well as demonstrating how to override the location for testing purposes.
 The following sample will display a Blue Dot in a default position or if the map is clicked, moving the Blue Dot to that location.

 Enabling Blue Dot

-.
+With Mappedin JS, an app can display the device's current location by calling mapView.BlueDot.enable().
 This will display a prompt to the user to allow or deny sharing their location with the web page.
 If permission is given, a device's geolocation is displayed on the map.

 There are two useful events to listen to: position update and state change.
 Position updates are useful for navigation or reacting to a user entering or leaving a certain radius of a location.
 Status updates help handle situations where the position is no longer available.